Gigi Hadid Tells Us Why She's The Queen Of Athleisure

 "Absolutely not.
 My fashion sense started when I was a volleyball player in high school.
 And I had my spandex on all weekend playing volleyball.
 I would have to go straight from school to my games, so I just always tried to make leggings cute — that’s kind of how it started.
 Then, when I moved to New York, leggings were already, like, a huge part of my fashion sense.
 I always went toward leggings and sneakers, and then a cool shirt and jacket or something."

 "I love sneakers, always.
-I think that the monochromatic thing going on right now is really fun, and it’s gonna be great with cooler Autumn colours, like grey.
-Reebok has a great grey."
+I think that the monochromatic thing going on right now is really fun, and it’s gonna be great with cooler fall colors, like gray.
+Reebok has a great gray."

 "Absolutely not.
 My fashion sense started when I was a volleyball player in high school.
 And I had my spandex on all weekend playing volleyball.
 I would have to go straight from school to my games, so I just always tried to make leggings cute — that’s kind of how it started.
 Then, when I moved to New York, leggings were already, like, a huge part of my fashion sense.
 I always went toward leggings and sneakers, and then a cool shirt and jacket or something."

 "I love sneakers, always.
-I think that the monochromatic thing going on right now is really fun, and it’s gonna be great with cooler Autumn colours, like grey.
-Reebok has a great grey."
+I think that the monochromatic thing going on right now is really fun, and it’s gonna be great with cooler fall colors, like gray.
+Reebok has a great gray."

 Advertisement